There is no health without a healthy gut. The gut performs three functions crucial to your health:

 This process can turn on an autoimmune response in the body.
 Among people who chronically use NSAIDs, research estimates that 65% will develop intestinal inflammation and up to 30% will develop ulcers.

 Frequent use of antibiotics can decrease your beneficial, protective gut bacteria (good flora).
-With your body’s natural defences down, antibiotics are more prone to damaging to your gut’s lining.
+With your body’s natural defenses down, antibiotics are more prone to damaging to your gut’s lining.
 What’s worse is that without some healthy intervention, your body’s unique diversity of trillions of beneficial bacteria won’t automatically be recovered after it’s lost.

 Chronic stress will weaken your immune system’s response to infection.
 Your brain and intestines are mediated by many of the same hormones (which is why your gut is referred to as your second brain).
 This connection is referred to as the gut-brain axis.